sanit-hub/django-based-web-application/README.md

 command:python manage.py createsuperuser

-enter gmaiil and any password.
+enter gmail and any password.

 step3:after creating super user you can run your project